Inpatient Overflow Management with Proximal Policy Optimization: Transition Dynamics under Randomized Policy

 where $F_j(h)$ is the CDF for the discharge time.

-From the transition dynamics in~\eqref{Equ: transition-post to next}, we can specify the transition probability under no-overflow policy at a non-midnight epoch $h$ as
+From the transition dynamics in Equation~\eqref{Equ: transition-current to next}, we can specify the transition probability given action $f$ at a non-midnight epoch $h$ as

-\textit{Midnight epoch} For $h=0$, we assume that there is no departure between midnight epoch and the next epoch as in \cite{dai2019inpatient}.
-Compared with non-midnight epochs, the main difference of the dynamics in midnight epoch is that there is generation of new to-be-discharged patients who will leave in the coming day.
-The state transition follows
+\textit{Midnight epoch ($h=0$).} Compared with non-midnight epochs, the main differences of the dynamics in midnight epoch are: (i) there is no departure between midnight epoch and the next epoch as in \cite{dai2019inpatient}; (ii) random draw of new to-depart patients who will leave in the coming day, i.e., $y_j'$ is a realization of $B_j\sim Bin(\min\{x_j,N_j\},\mu_j)$.
+The transition probability given action $f$ at midnight epoch follows

-where $b_j$ denotes the number of new to-be-discharged customers in the following day.
-It is a realization of $B_j\sim Bin(\min\{x_j,N_j\},\mu_j)$.
-Now, we can specify the transition probability under no-overflow action at midnight epoch as